 Option Strategy Payoff Spreadsheet: Further Improvements

 This is the final part of the Option Payoff Excel Tutorial.
-We have learned how to calculate profit or loss for a single option and for strategies with multiple legs, we have learned how to draw option payoff diagrams in Excel, and calculated maximum profit, maximum loss, risk-reward ratio and break-even points.
+We have learned how to calculate profit or loss for a single option and for strategies with multiple legs.
+We have learned how to draw option payoff diagrams in Excel, and calculated maximum profit, maximum loss, risk-reward ratio and break-even points.

 Unlike the previous parts where you could always find very detailed step-by-step instructions to create all the necessary formulas, in this part I will just present the rough ideas and I will leave the implementation to you.
-After all, if you have followed the tutorial all the way from the beginning up to this point, you should be able to do most of these adjustments and extensions on your own.
+After all, if you have followed the tutorial all the way from the beginning up to this point, you should be able to make these adjustments and extensions on your own.

 So let’s get to the individual points.

 Design and Practical Use

 The main focus of the tutorial has been on the hard and important things – mainly the underlying logic and calculations.
 We haven’t paid much attention to visual design, such as location of particular parts, colors or borders.
 At the moment, while our calculations are ready and correct, the spreadsheet may look a bit disorganized.

 Just a few problems that come to mind:

 - In the previous section we have calculated break-even points, but the results of these calculations are deep down in rows 76-80.
 You have to scroll down every time you want to see them.
 We should display the B/E’s at the top next to the other results.